ulenarofmondarth/power-journal-preprocess/_sources/index.rst.txt

 Power Journal Enrich Preprocess documentation
 =============================================

-This is a generalized pre-processor for Foundry VTT ``enhanceHTML``, standard enrich functinality remains unchanged and is performed *after* this preprocessing.
+This is a generalized pre-processor for Foundry VTT ``enrichHTML``, standard enrich functinality remains unchanged and is performed *after* this preprocessing.

 Basic form
 ----------